6 Best Amsterdam Tours

 6. Red Light District Tours

-Opinions aside, a visit to the mythical Red Light District of Amsterdam is a must and a totally safe experience.
+Opinions aside, a visit to Amsterdam's mythical Red Light District is a must-see and totally safe experience.
 You can visit it on your own with the large number of tourists who stroll through its streets every day or do it in this guided tour in English in which an expert will explain the origin, operation and points of interest of the oldest district of Amsterdam, the Red Light District, in groups of 20 people maximum.

 With this tour of Amsterdam's Red Light District you will walk through streets that house a mix of art galleries, important sculptures more unknown to the conventional tourist, cinemas, cafes, coffee-shops, sex shops and some of the most important monuments of the city, such as the Old Church, Oude Kerk.

-Not forgetting, of course, its famous shop windows bathed by neon and red lights, where prostitution is practiced in a completely legal way since in the seventeenth century appeared the first showcases in the area, making Amsterdam one of the thirteen Dutch cities that have prostitution in shop windows, being legal in the Netherlands since 1911.
+Not forgetting, of course, its famous shop windows bathed in neon and red lights, where prostitution is practiced in a completely legal way since in the seventeenth century appeared the first windows in the area, making Amsterdam one of the thirteen Dutch cities that have prostitution in shop windows, being legal in the Netherlands since 1911.

 Itinerary